CodeToOvercome/IT-Automation/README.md

 # IT-Automation

-During my time with Dialpad, I have worked on various scripts to automate onboarding & offboarding tasks.With their permission I have made them available public for educational purposes and to help other fellow IT colleagues.
+During my time with Dialpad, I have worked on various scripts to automate onboarding & offboarding tasks.With their permission I have made them publicly available for educational purposes and to help other fellow IT colleagues.

 ## G-Suite